Your browser is not optimized for viewing this website.

 with Elizabeth Goins

-Class Description: Students will create handmade paper from junk mail and plant material.
-Students will experiment with different size and shaped deckle and molds as well as putting decorative items in the pulp.
-On the second day students will create a Japanese stab binding journal using their handmade paper.
+Students will create handmade paper from unwanted mail (yay recycling!) and plant material.
+Students will experiment with different size and shaped deckle and molds as well as adding decorative items to the pulp.
+Students will then create a Japanese stab binding journal using their handmade paper.
 Students will learn bookmaking techniques—covering a book, binding, surface design, and much more.

 Materials Fee (included in total class fee): $25, covers mixers, trays, junk mail, plant sheet molds, mold and deckle (students will take home with them), paper, decorative materials and use of bookbinding tools.